Read time: 5 minutes

 You can't mark attributes as private from within the LaunchDarkly UI.
 Instead, you must configure them within your SDK.

-After you configure a private attribute within your SDK, the Contexts list displays the attribute with a lock icon:
+After you configure a private attribute within your SDK, the Show attributes menu on the Contexts list displays the attribute with a lock icon:

 There are multiple ways you can mark attributes as private: